Primary Care Expert Series 2026

 Who should attend?

 This series is designed for nurse practitioners practicing in primary care, including those with focused or specialized areas of practice who are interested in the session topics.
 It is also open to other primary care clinicians seeking practical education grounded in real-world decision-making.
+Content assumes a foundational understanding of primary care and is appropriate for both early-career and experienced clinicians.

 How does it work?

-The program includes 12 live online sessions delivered in Spring and Fall 2026.
+The program includes 14 live online sessions delivered in Spring and Fall 2026.

 Register once and receive access to all sessions, whether you attend live or watch the recordings on demand.